Remls/hijri-date/README.md

 Laravel helper package for Hijri dates.
 Supports displaying dates in Arabic, Bengali, Dhivehi and English out of the box, with support for further customizations or adding a language of your choice.

+A demo of some of the package's capabilities is available at https://hijri.remls.io.

 - [Installation](#installation)
 - [Creating dates](#creating-dates)
   - [Customizing how dates are converted between Hijri and Gregorian](#customizing-how-dates-are-converted-between-hijri-and-gregorian)